webpack/webpack.js.org/src/content/guides/shimming.md

 The `webpack` compiler can understand modules written as ES2015 modules, CommonJS or AMD.
 However, some third party libraries may expect global dependencies (e.g. `$` for `jQuery`).
 The libraries might also create globals which need to be exported.
 These "broken modules" are one instance where _shimming_ comes into play.

 W> __We don't recommend using globals!__ The whole concept behind webpack is to allow more modular front-end development.
 This means writing isolated modules that are well contained and do not rely on hidden dependencies (e.g. globals).
-Please only use these features when absolutely necessary.
+Please use these features only when necessary.

 Another instance where _shimming_ can be useful is when you want to [polyfill](https://en.wikipedia.org/wiki/Polyfill) browser functionality to support more users.
 In this case, you may only want to deliver those polyfills to the browsers that need patch (i.e. load them on demand).